Abisolaojuade/Hotel-Reservation-SQL-Analysis/README.md

 INSIGHTS: ONLINE generates the highest average price per room.

+---

+## Conclusion
+The insights from this dataset provide valuable information for improving the hotel’s operations and revenue.
+The hotel should capitalize on high-performing meal plans, room types, and market segments while introducing strategies to boost bookings during low-demand periods.
+By implementing dynamic pricing, enhancing customer experience, and focusing on digital marketing, the hotel can maximize profitability and ensure long-term success.

+---

 ## Recommendation
 - Optimize Meal Plan Offerings: Since Meal Plan 1 is the most popular,